 The regulations also set out procedures which must be carried out before a local authority can include and site on Part 2.
 These include consultation and consideration of certain constraints.

-Further information on the requirements for Brownfield Land Registers can be viewed on in the Government’s Planning Practice Guidance website linked below:
+Further information on the requirements for Brownfield Land Registers can be viewed on in the government’s Planning Practice Guidance website.

 Derby City Council’s Brownfield Land Register is available for download below in the required CSV file format.